 First, the IRS doesn’t explicitly state that a nonresident alien can or cannot file an 83(b).
 So if you do file an 83(b), you’re leaving yourself open to having to pay U.S. income tax on the value of the stock, at least in theory.
 But, if all the services you’ve provided to the company have taken place outside of the United States, you won’t need to pay tax on your equity.

-The 83(b) election is a great option for founders of brand-new companies that can result in significant tax savings down the road.
+The 83(b) election is a great option for founders of brand-new companies, resulting in significant tax savings down the road.